yqrashawn/GokuRakuJoudo/tutorial.md

 1.  froms definition

-    Since karabiner can send multiple to event triggerd by a single from event, we won't froms definition too much.
+    Since karabiner can send multiple to event triggered by a single from event, we won't froms definition too much.
 There're two kinds of situation that we might want to use this.

 ```clojure
         ;; from any key_code, consumer_key_code or pointing_button